"As for Maidenhead, the conga (which was amusing) aside, some of the oddest chants I've ever heard at a football match" ~ localboy86, Apr. 2015

 Fancy Dresslemania XVI

-^^^ When you've done as many of these things as the KSG, you come to appreciate that the keys to a great costume are the accessories. #babycarlos
+^^^ When you've done as many of these things as the KSG, you appreciate that accessories are the keys to a great costume. #babycarlos

 ^^^ The previous Saturday, at Ruislip Manor Wealdstone, Macleod (M) had been asked what time our train was leaving for Weston.
 "13:02," came the reply, "on Friday".

 ^^^ Craig hadn't missed a single opportunity on social media to mock my kid-at-Christmas-like sense of anticipation.
-Within minutes of our departure from Reading, however, he had opened a packet of Tunnock's tea cakes and spilt nearly half a bottle of Brooklyn lager down my leg.
+However, within minutes of our departure from Reading, he had opened a packet of Tunnock's tea cakes and spilt nearly half a bottle of Brooklyn lager down my leg.
 Make of that what you will. #overexcited

 ^^^ Change at Bristol Temple Meads.
 Sh!tty 1982 Ltd poster. #mailonlinesadface, #UTG